Ten tips to make the most of your visit

-With 47 national parks, 171 national historic sites and 5 national marine conservation areas there is so much to discover from coast, to coast, to coast.
+With over 220 destinations across Canada, there is so much to discover.
+Explore national parks, historic sites, marine conservation areas and a national urban park from coast, to coast, to coast.
 Visit our Plan your visit section for travel tips, ideas, and an overview of the experiences you can have at Parks Canada.

 Certain national parks, trails, lookouts and parking lots are very popular.
 Check out our suggestions for less busy alternatives to the most popular national parks and avoid the crowds, or discover these hidden gems for some unique, off the beaten path travel ideas.